 What Forensics CANNOT Recover

-This reality has significant implications for both evidence preservation in legal contexts and personal digital privacy.
-Understanding these limitations helps you make informed decisions about your communication tools.
+These limits have real implications for both evidence preservation in legal cases and personal digital privacy.
+Knowing them helps you choose the right communication tools.

 Real-World Example: The Corporate Data Breach

-Consider this scenario based on real industry patterns: A mid-sized technology company discovers that proprietary source code has been leaked to a competitor.
-The internal investigation team begins forensic analysis of employee devices and communication systems.
+Here is a scenario based on real industry patterns.
+A mid-sized technology company discovers that proprietary source code has been leaked to a competitor.
+The internal team begins forensic analysis of employee devices and communication systems.

-The investigation reveals that employees used three different communication channels:
+The investigation finds that employees used three different communication channels:

 Channel 1: Standard Email